Meet the Travelwise Team 2017

 Jerome walking with our students

 Auckland Transport arranged scooter training for us.
-Allison and Liz demonstrated the correct use of helmets, made us aware of potential hazards en route to school and instilled sound safety practices.
+They demonstrated the correct use of helmets, made us aware of potential hazards en route to school and instilled sound safety practices.

 We have scooter racks at school and students are welcome to scooter to school and use their own locks to secure their scooters.
 Students must wear helmets – these are to be worn with the pointed end at the back, two fingers above the brow, one finger between chin and chin strap and straps around the ears in a V. They need to be alert for sneaky driveways and wheel their scooters across roads and crossings.